nynnejc/ITU-course-FAAFTW/lessons/lecture-08.md

-# CSS3 Graphics, Media and Advanced JavaScript
+# APIs, JSON, Advanced JavaScript

 This lecture will provide an overview of some of the rich media features of CSS.
 The lecture will also provide some more in-depth JavaScript topics: map, reduce, functional programming and language features as implemented in the ES6 specification.
 We will also dive deeper into key JavaScript concepts such as objects, scope, closures and asynchrony.